REM Sleep Behaviour Disorder (RBD) Symposium 2025

 • Dr Laura Pérez-Carbonell

-Sleep studies of iRBD/RBD on antidepressant
+Sleep studies of cases of isolated RBD and RBD on antidepressant

 • Adam Birdseye

-Coffee break
+Refreshment break

 Risk disclosure in isolated RBD